 Counseling Services operates within a short-term or intermittent model of individual treatment, in order to maximize our resources in meeting student counseling needs.
 The primary goal is to improve students' resilience to distress and their repertoire of coping strategies as they navigate through their university experience, empowering them to overcome barriers to their success.

-After an initial appointment with a counselor, a treatment plan is created, outlining a plan for the type of counseling, approximate number of sessions, and any referrals to be made.
+After a same-day session or initial appointment with a counselor, a treatment plan is created, outlining a plan for the type of counseling, the approximate number of sessions, and any referrals to be made.
 The history and complexity of the presenting issues, as well as the short and long-term goals of counseling, are primary considerations in creating the treatment plan.
 In many cases, individual sessions are one part of a larger plan that may include group counseling, skills training, psychological assessment and/or referrals within the University or the community.

 Dedicated to diversity and culture